 I talk to pastors frequently who find themselves in a difficult situation.
 Many times they know the right thing to do, but they can’t bring themselves to do it.
 Often, the advice I give is simply received with a reply such as, “I know it’s probably the right thing to do, but it seems like it would be easier just to _____”.

 Honestly, good leadership isn’t always practical.
-Or so it may seem at the time.
-Think about it.
+Or so it may not seem at the time.
 Sometimes it would be easier just to take the most efficient way.
 It’s less controversial.
 It allows the leader more control.
-It happens quicker.
+Things can happen quicker.

 I’ve learned, however, the most practical way isn’t always the most prudent way.